Sunday, January 12, 2025

 B-side

-is a cover of an obscure, R&B-ish Rolling Stones song written by Jagger/Richards and originally released on the US version of the Out of Their Heads LP in 1965 (it wasn't released in the UK until 1971 when it appeared on Stone Age, a Decca compilation which the band strongly disavowed).
+is unique to this release and is a cover of an obscure, R&B-ish Rolling Stones song written by Jagger/Richards and originally released on the US version of the Out of Their Heads LP in 1965 (it wasn't released in the UK until 1971 when it appeared on Stone Age, a Decca compilation which the band strongly disavowed).

 Poke Me In My Cage [The Replacements] (1 song; 24:22)